guidoc89/airflow-azure/README.md

 As-is standalone options fails with multiple tasks, it freezes the scheduler continually due to using the default `SQLite DB` that has no parallelization, and `SequentialExecutor`, that only run tasks sequentially.
 When trying to fetch the multiple sources of  data the defaults don't work at all, so [migrate to a PostgreSQL](https://airflow.apache.org/docs/apache-airflow/stable/howto/set-up-database.html#setting-up-a-postgresql-database) one use a [LocalExecutor](https://airflow.apache.org/docs/apache-airflow/stable/core-concepts/executor/local.html), allowing for parallelization.

-## Configure Gen2 read/mount to Databricks
+## :gear: Configure Gen2 read / mount to Databricks

 Check how to connect to  [Azure Data Lake and Blob Storage](https://learn.microsoft.com/en-us/azure/databricks/connect/storage/azure-storage).